pub struct Stage { /* private fields */ }Expand description

 pub fn default_material(&self) -> &Material

-Returns the default Material
+Returns the default Material.

 The default is an all-white matte material.